Questions about the Book of Abraham, Part 3:

 Part 1 of the Book of Abraham FAQ deals primarily with questions about the source of the Book of Abraham, including a discussion of the original scrolls and the existing papyrus fragments, as well as the Egyptian papers.
 Part 2 deals with the content of the book and Joseph Smith's comments on three Egyptian drawings that have been attached to the published Book of Abraham.
 The Book of Abraham can be read online at LDS.org, facsimiles included.

 A key reference cited and discussed below is Traditions about the Early Life of Abraham, edited by John A. Tvedtnes, Brian M. Hauglid, and John Gee (Provo, Utah: Foundation for Ancient Research and Mormon Studies, 2001).
-A photo of the cover of this highly recommended work of scholarship is shown to the right (the price is $49 from FARMS - a genuine bargain).
-Prior to publication of that collection, John Tvedtnes offered a survey of some of that material in a 1999 lecture, "Abrahamic Lore in Support of the Book of Abraham," available as FARMS Paper TVE-99a (FARMS, Provo, Utah).
+A photo of the cover of this highly recommended work of scholarship is shown to the right.
 Related resources include Hugh Nibley's book, Abraham in Egypt, especially the first chapter, which refutes some common complaints about the Book of Abraham and makes insightful comparisons to some other ancient documents that Joseph Smith could not have known about.
 There is also some intriguing Book of Abraham information by Kerry A. Shirts, and an interesting 1968 thesis on this topic by Rabbi Nissim Wernick entitled "A Critical Analysis of the Book of Abraham in the Light of Extra-Canonical Jewish Writings" which was done at BYU.

 2011 Update: Recent Evidence Adding Exciting New Evidence for the Book of Abraham

 There have been some exciting discoveries since I began this web page.
 Some of the most significant are mentioned by Dr. John Gee, one of a few scholars deeply familiar with the Egyptian texts potentially relevant to the Book of Abraham.
-Dr. Gee has some valuable insight into how modern scholarship is helping to better place the Book of Abraham in history.
+Dr. Gee shows how modern scholarship is helping to better place the Book of Abraham in history.
 However, before I share some news from Dr. Gee, let me remind you of some of the controversy over the location of the Book of Abraham.
-This background will help you better appreciate Dr. Gee's additional insights.
-So first, here is a background passage from Daniel C. Peterson's article, "News from Antiquity," in the January 1994 issue of the Ensign, available online (for the footnotes omitted below, see the related quote on Part 2 of my Book of Abraham LDS FAQ page):
+Here is a background passage from Daniel C. Peterson's article, "News from Antiquity," in the January 1994 issue of the Ensign (for the footnotes omitted below, see the related quote on Part 2 of my Book of Abraham LDS FAQ page):

 The book begins with Abraham "in the land of Ur, of Chaldea."
 (Abr.
 1:20.)
 It is obvious that this "Chaldea" was a place under strong Egyptian influence.
 It was there that Abraham's own fathers turned aside from worship of the true God to the service of "the god of Pharaoh, king of Egypt."
 (Abr.
 1:6; facsimile 1, fig. 9.)
 Apart from a passing reference in Joshua 24:2 [Josh.
 24:2], the Bible does not tell of the idolatry of Abraham's ancestors.
 However, their worship of false gods and Abraham's faithfulness in worshipping the true God, as well as his attempts to convert his family, are common themes of many very old Jewish and Christian stories.